Activities & Societies

-Shell and Remove pupils follow a structured programme involving a balanced rota of activities which can lead to the Bronze level of the Duke of Edinburgh Award scheme.
+Shell pupils follow a structured programme for their first two terms involving a balanced rota of activities before joining the main programme.

-In the Fifth and Sixth Form pupils can choose from a programme of over thirty activities which offers variety each term.
-Thursday afternoons find pupils involved in something scientific, cultural, adventurous or creative: from Photography to Young Enterprise, Ceramics to Cryptic Crosswords, and Debating to Mountain Biking.
+In the Removes, Fifth and Sixth Form pupils can choose from a programme of over thirty endeavours which offers variety each term.
+Wednesday afternoons find pupils involved in something scientific, cultural, adventurous or creative: from Photography to Young Enterprise, Ceramics to Cryptic Crosswords, and Debating to Mountain Biking.

 The Combined Cadet Force is also available.
 Many pupils also make a valuable contribution to the local community, volunteering on projects of their choice outside the School, often as part of the Duke of Edinburgh Award.